 - Nuclear scans—a variety of tests using radioactive materials injected into a vein or the bladder to show how well the urinary system is working

-If your child’s condition is graded 1-3, he may not need treatment right away.
+MonitoringTreatment may not be needed right away for grades 1-3.
 VUR may go away on its own as the ureters develop.
 The doctor will monitor your child’s condition.
 This may include:

 - Tests to check how the kidneys are functioning

 SurgeryIn most cases, surgery is not needed.
 If your child does need surgery, the options include:

 - Ureteral reimplantation surgery—This can be done in two ways.
 One requires making an incision above the pubic bone and repositioning the ureters in the bladder.
 It can also be done laparoscopically, with cameras being inserted through small incisions in the abdomen and/or bladder to do the surgery.